-Pushing on, I entered Times Square itself, where on November 5, 1917 Houdini performed his one and only suspended straitjacket escape in the city.
+Pushing on, I entered Times Square itself, where on November 5, 1917 Houdini performed his first suspended straitjacket escape in the city.
 Today Times Square is a sea of electronic billboards that cover the facade of every building, so there's really nothing recognizable from Houdini's time.
 Still, Houdini hung here.

 I also went and checked out the Palace Theater, built by Martin Beck and where Houdini played on several occasions.
 The building is now so completely concealed behind towering advertisements for Sunset Blvd. that a photo seemed pointless.
 I then took shelter in a bar behind the theater as the city was swept by a sudden cloudburst.
 Harry crying for his lost New York maybe?
 Probably not.